luxeengine/luxe-docs/docs/manual/overview.md

     - Modifiers, UI, 2D drawing and some old tutorials.
 - **[How to...](../how-to) is a short and easy answer to many questions.**
     - How to generate random numbers, use separate files with wren, and more.
+- **The [editor](../editor/overview) manual covers the interactive editor.**
+	- Working with World, Assets, Tiles and more in the editor.
 - **The [runtime](../runtime/overview) manual goes over the engine lifecycle.**
     - Covering details like the main loop, event systems and entry system.
 - **The [asset system](../assets/overview) manual goes over how assets work.**